Val has spent her entire 38-year career on projects that were for the benefit of the public.

 In addition to her role as a staff mentor, Val has a full project workload.
 She manages a range of projects, including construction of roads and bridges, rehabilitation work on bridges, seismic upgrades, paving, drainage, and highway expansion.

 Val is currently working on a complex two-year road widening and seismic upgrade project in the Fraser Canyon, as well as upgrades to a bridge in Aggasiz, BC.
-She is also managing the Port Alberni Passing Lane and Angel Rock Widening projects on Highway 4 on Vancouver Island.
+She is also managing the Ministry’s Port Alberni Passing Lane and Angel Rock widening projects on Highway 4 on Vancouver Island.

 When asked what projects she’s most proud of being part of, Val replies quickly,